pnp/PnP/Components/Core.JQuery/sp.addChrome.js.md

 #### Transform Markup ####

-Then once the DOM loads you can transform using jQuery syntax, options are provided in a plain js object.
+Once the DOM loads you can transform using jQuery syntax, options are provided in a plain js object.
 In the provided example add in we are using a custom on start method, here we use the jQuery standard.

 ```JavaScript
 $(function() {